hashobject/perun/README.md

  - enable GitHub integration https://devcenter.heroku.com/articles/github-integration
  - change your site in GitHub and see changes deployed to AWS S3 in few minutes

-Similar autodeployment can be configured using for [CircleCI](http://circleci.com).
+Similar autodeployment can be configured using [CircleCI](http://circleci.com) too.

 ## Status